WebAssembly/wasi-threads/README.md

 ### Changes to WASI `proc_exit`

-With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the thread group, not only the calling one.
+With this proposal, the `proc_exit` function takes extra responsibility to terminate all threads in the process, not only the calling one.

-Any of threads in the thread group can call `proc_exit`.
+Any of threads in the process can call `proc_exit`.

 ### Traps

-When a thread caused a trap, it terminates all threads in the thread group similarly to `proc_exit`.
+When a thread caused a trap, it terminates all threads in the process similarly to `proc_exit`.

-### Thread group exit status
+### Process exit status

-If one or more threads call WASI `proc_exit` or raise a trap, one of them is chosen by the runtime to represent the exit status of the thread group.
+If one or more threads call WASI `proc_exit` or raise a trap, one of them is chosen by the runtime to represent the exit status of the process.
 It's non deterministic which one is chosen.

-If the thread group gets empty without involving `proc_exit` or a trap, it's treated as if the last thread called `proc_exit` with exit code 0.
+If the process gets empty without involving `proc_exit` or a trap, it's treated as if the last thread called `proc_exit` with exit code 0.

 #### Design choice: pthreads